raphael-group/chisel/README.md

 CHISEL requires 4 input data:

 1. A **single-cell barcoded BAM** file containing aligned DNA sequencing reads from single cells of a single patient.
 The BAM file must be indexed and sorted (see [SAMtools](http://www.htslib.org/workflow/#mapping_to_variant) and [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/)).
-Reads must be labelled by a barcode, which is string `PREFIX:[A,C,G,T]+` composed of two parts: (1) a prefix `PREFIX`; and (2) the actual barcode `[A,C,G,T]+` which is a string of letters `A,C,G,T` of arbitrary length which uniquely identifies a single cell.
+Reads must be labelled by a barcode, which is a string `PREFIX:[A,C,G,T]+` composed of two parts: (1) a prefix `PREFIX`; and (2) the actual barcode `[A,C,G,T]+` which is an arbitrary-long string of letters `A,C,G,T` uniquely identifiying a single cell.
 Current CHISEL implementation requires the `PREFIX` to be `CB:Z:` according to the 10X Genomics [format](https://support.10xgenomics.com/single-cell-dna/software/pipelines/latest/output/bam).
-However, the upcoming version of CHISEL will support any PREFIX to accommodate any different technology.
-Note that the barcode `PREFIX:[A,C,G,T]+` can be either an independent tab-separated field of the SAM alignments or can be incorporated in the name of the sequencing read.
+However, the upcoming version of CHISEL will support any `PREFIX` to support any different single-cell technology.
+Note that the barcode `PREFIX:[A,C,G,T]+` can be either an independent tab-separated field of the SAM alignments or can be incorporated in the name of the sequencing reads.

 2. The **reference human genome** used to aligned the sequencing reads in the single-cell barcoded BAM.
 The most-used human reference genome are available at [GRC](https://www.ncbi.nlm.nih.gov/grc/human) or [UCSC](http://hgdownload.cse.ucsc.edu/downloads.html#human).
 Moreover, the reference genome `${REF}.fa` must be index by SAMtools (i.e. `samtools faidx ${REF}.fa`) and a dictionary must be created (`i.e. samtools dict ${REF}.fa > ${REF}.dict`) in the same folder as `${REF}`.